mohammadrezarezaeid/EEG_Electrodes_Localization_and_Labeling/Registration/README.md

 ### 2. Constant Standard Deviation
 - Fixed neighborhood based on mean of electrodes' neighbours distance from their neighborhood

+### 3. de Munck et al. Method

+Implementation of:

+> de Munck et al.,
+> *"A semi-automatic method to determine electrode positions and labels from gel artifacts in EEG/fMRI-studies"*

 ### Example Data (included)
 A small example dataset is provided in `data_example/` to demonstrate the pipeline.